-• In the Primary Campus, Meridan has taken a blended approach when rolling out ICTs within our classrooms.
-Throughout their P-6 journey, students have access to a broad range of devices including interactive white boards, touch screen computers, laptops, iOS devices, robots and data collection devices.
-Students and teachers also have access to a large collection of high quality software
+In the Primary Campus, students from P-6 have age appropriate access to a broad range of devices including interactive white boards, touch screen computers, laptops, iOS devices, IPad and robots to enhance the learning process and embed powerful learning experiences.
+Students and teachers also have access to a large collection of high quality software applications and online tools that support students to meet the demands of ACARA units as well as developing digital literacy and media skills.

-- applications and online tools that support students to meet the demands of ACARA units as well as developing digital literacy and media authoring skills. - Students in P-3 receive specialist technology lessons which support them to develop their digital literacy and fluency.
+Students in P-4 receive specialist technology lessons which support them to develop their digital literacy and fluency.
 Students develop skills in the use of a broad range of tools and applications as part of this program.
-By year 3, students have had rich digital experiences including creating customised digital maps, making models in 3D modelling applications and authoring files and presentations in Office applications and iOS apps. - Our Primary Campus has subscriptions to online learning and assessment platforms which enable our staff to differentiate learning for students and track student engagement and outcomes with these tools.
-Digital devices and pedagogies are used within our classrooms and LDC to support students with disabilities or learning difficulties. - Through our collaborative unit planning model, opportunities for using digital pedagogies are identified by Year level teams with the support of our Heads of Curriculum.
+By year 4, students have had rich digital experiences including creating customised digital maps, making models in 3D modelling applications and authoring files and presentations in Office applications and iOS apps.

+Our Primary Campus has subscriptions to online learning and assessment platforms which enable our staff to differentiate learning for students and track student engagement and outcomes with these tools.
+Digital devices and pedagogies are used within our classrooms and LDC to support students with disabilities or learning difficulties.
+Adaptive technologies such as speak to text and text readers allow increased access and success with learning activities.

+Through our collaborative unit planning model, opportunities for using digital pedagogies are identified by Year level teams with the support of our Heads of Curriculum.
 During and after planning, Year level teams and individuals identify skills with which they need further support.
-This support is provided through peer tutoring, our Primary ICT specialist teacher or through our onsite professional learning centre, the Contemporary Learning Hub. - Each Year level has an online platform that students and parents can access information on Units of work, assessment tasks, homework.
-There is also information on how to understand and assist your child with their reading, numeracy and learning - BYOx Programs in Year 6
+This support is provided through peer tutoring, our Primary ICT specialist teacher or through our onsite professional learning centre, the Contemporary Learning Hub.

+Through digital communication and online platforms, parents can access information on Units of work, assessment tasks and homework.
+There is also information for parents to access to understand how to best assist their child with their learning.

+Students in Years 4-6 participate in the BYOx Program or have access to a 1:1 laptop.
+Students utilize OneNote to access classroom learning experiences, assessment tasks, resources and homework.
+Digital communication between students and staff is used for general school activities and to provide students with feedback on their progress towards their learning goals.